peterhinch/micropython_ir/RECEIVER.md

 The `NEC_8` class enables error checking for remotes that return an 8 bit
 address: the complement is checked and the address returned as an 8-bit value.
 A 16-bit address will result in an error.

+The `SAMSUNG` class returns 16 bit address and data values.
+The remote sample tested did not issue repeat codes - if a button is held down it simply repeated the original value.
+In common with other NEC classes the callback receives a value of 0 in the `ctrl` arg.

+Thanks are due to J.E.Tannenbaum for information about the Samsung protocol.

 #### Sony classes